 The heatmap is essentially all those routes laid onto the same map, leaving dark areas where there's no Strava activity and moving through reds and yellows to white hot where there's lots of activity.
 There have been over 1 billion activities uploaded to Strava, so it's a very real map of where Strava users play.

 The map of the globe looks amazing, but it's the ability to zoom in and see the exact routes used that makes it interesting.
 You can search for a location and scope out running routes - perhaps to see if there's a usable running route in a holiday location for example.
+The street level heatmap is now restricted to Strava users, so you need to be logged in to see it.

 Strava heatmap: How to turn off your data